 To prevent infestations place row covers over crops during the insects activity peak period, May until late June.

 How to Harvest and Store Beets

 Beets mature at different rates.
 This will depend on the growing conditions as well as the variety of beetroot.
 Most beetroot will mature between 50 and 70 days.
 Check your seed packet for a more accurate time frame.

 Whatever the variety, harvest beetroots when they reach roughly the size of a golf ball.
 If you wait too long to harvest, overly large beetroots can be woody or tough.

 A root crop, the tops of beetroots will emerge from the soil as they grow.
 As the crop reaches its optimum size your thoughts should turn to harvesting.

 How to Harvest

-The greens of the crop can be harvested when the plants are still young seedlings, from the point of thinning out.
+The greens of the crop can be harvested when the beets are still young seedlings, from the point of thinning out.
 From each plant take not more than two mature leaves.
 This harvesting can continue until the leaf blades are over 6 inches tall.
 Taller leaf blades can be tough.
 Additionally the beetroot will not fully form if all the greens of the plant are removed.

 Fresh beetroot can be stored in a refrigerator for up to 7 days.
 Beetroot greens can be kept in a plastic bag in a refrigerator for up to one week.